anton-ecom/fs/README.md

 ## Coming soon:

 - Encrypted - Transparent encryption/decryption
-- Github - Store and version your files in github for free
+- Github - Store versioned and encrypted files in github for free.
+Sync automatically.
 - ACL - Security controlled - Control who can access the files
 - Signed - Files signed by Verifiable Credentials and verified on read.
 - S3 - AWS S3 as filesystem